microsoft/autogen/python/packages/autogen-core/docs/src/index.md

 ```

 <!--
-Key features of AGNext include:
+Key features of AutoGen include:

 - Asynchronous messaging: Agents communicate with each other through asynchronous messages, enabling event-driven and request/response communication models.
 - Scalable & Distributed: Enable complex scenarios with networks of agents across org boundaries